SylphAI-Inc/AdalFlow/README.md

 Because of this, no library can provide out-of-the-box solutions.
 Users must build toward their own use case.
 This requires the library to be modular, robust, and have a clean, readable codebase.
 The only code you should put into production is code you either 100% trust or are 100% clear about how to customize and iterate.

-LightRAG is born to be light, modular, and robust, with a 100% readable codebase.
+This is what LightRAG is: light, modular, and robust, with a 100% readable codebase.

 Further reading: [Introduction](https://lightrag.sylph.ai/), [Design Philosophy](https://lightrag.sylph.ai/tutorials/lightrag_design_philosophy.html) and [Class hierarchy](https://lightrag.sylph.ai/tutorials/class_hierarchy.html).